Skip to content

 Our industry is in a paradigm shift from closed front-to-back Office platforms to next-generation investment management solutions that are cloud-native, highly interoperable, and extensible.
 Any such platform will at the core be an Investment Book of Record.

-As we saw in the beginning, Limina is a Front-to-Middle office system with an IBOR, pre- & post-trade compliance capabilities and performance attribution & risk through Qontigo.
+As we saw in the beginning, Limina is a Front-to-Middle office system with an IBOR, pre- & post-trade compliance capabilities and performance attribution & risk (through Axioma).
 Furthermore, we cover shadow NAV.

 system landscape low res white bg